-The Clinton County Community Foundation has awarded more than $164,000 in competitive grants in 2017.
+The Clinton County Community Foundation has awarded $80,900 in competitive grants during the first half of 2018.

-The following agencies and programs were awarded competitive grants:
+The following agencies and programs were awarded grants:

 The Clinton County Community Foundation was established in 1996.
 The purpose of the Foundation is to serve the interests of donors, to make grants, and to act as a catalyst around issues of community importance in Clinton County.